 All staff must read and understand the contents of this policy, the appendices, and related policies outlined in this policy.
-All staff must then print and sign their name in the table below.
-During 2020 we aim to set up a Microsoft Form for all staff to complete.
-This will log their compliance electronically.
+All staff must then sign their name on the Microsoft Form.
+This logs their completion electronically.

 Any new staff must comply with the same at the very earliest opportunity.